 You might be eligible for employment compensation.
 This is usually calculated based on your pay during a designated period.
 The amount you receive will generally be a percentage of that pay.

 Of course, if you were wrongfully dismissed from your job, you may also be able to pursue compensation for your unfair treatment.
 This could even result in your job being reinstated.
-A Los Angeles wrongfully termination attorney can advise you further about your options and may be able to guide you through the process.
+A wrongful termination attorney in California can advise you further about your options and may be able to guide you through the process.